Shopping

 Available in pink and silver, the Cuckoo CR-0632F is our top pick from the iconic rice cooker brand.
 It is by no means Cuckoo's most expensive offering, but it has ten cooking modes and a six-cup capacity of uncooked rice, which will yield 12 cups of fluffy, cooked grains.

 This is called a 'smart' rice cooker and the controls are very smart indeed.
-They include a timer to set your rice ahead of time, and a quick cook mode for speedy meals.
+They include a timer to set your rice ahead of time, and a quick cook mode – great for speedy stir-fries or Japanese-inspired dishes.
 While the display looks a little confusing at first it is easy to get to grips with, thanks to the included instruction manual.

 It also has a self-clean function, which is a blessing for anyone who hates dealing with the sticky remnants of last night's rice, and great insulation for easy keep-warm and reheating.